Energy Business and Finance

 The solutions to society's existing and emerging energy challenges require interdisciplinary approaches integrating economics and business with the technical knowledge of energy systems and implications for our environment.
 The Energy Business and Finance (EBF) program in the College of Earth and Mineral Sciences offers such a transformative approach by integrating the study of energy economics and decision-making within an engineering department.
 The John and Willie Leone Family Department of Energy and Mineral Engineering is one of the few in the world to place both engineering and energy economics education under the same academic roof.
 Our commitment to interdisciplinary study was recently advanced by John and Willie Leone's gift of $5 million to support joint education in energy economics and engineering.

 The EBF program emphasizes risk analysis and decision-making related to energy systems and environmental issues.
 Students are challenged to examine problems using rigorous quantitative analysis.
-Students entering the EBF major can choose either the general option or the energy land management, energy systems, and geographic information sciences.
+Students entering the EBF major can choose either the general option or the energy land management option.
 EBF graduates who do well in the program have strong employment opportunities in the energy sector, and are well trained to enter both law and business school.
 The EBF program has already had substantial success.
 Building upon the long and respected tradition in EMS for Mineral Economics, in a few short years EBF has become one of the largest majors in the College.
 We believe, however, that our interdisciplinary educational approach has only begun to scratch the surface of EBF's potential.
 Our alumni now work in a variety of energy and consulting companies, as well as financial trading houses and federal agencies.